johannschopplich/nuxt-api-party/docs/guide/openapi-types.md

 To take advantage of these type features, add the `schema` property to your endpoint config.
 It should be set to a file path or URL of the OpenAPI schema or an async function returning the parsed OpenAPI schema.
 The file can be in either JSON or YAML format.

-The following schema will be used for the code examples on this page.
+The following schema will be used for the code examples on this page:

+::: details

 ```yaml
 # `schemas/myApi.yaml`